This Is What Whales Are Betting On Chevron - Chevron (NYSE:CVX)

-Someone with a lot of money to spend has taken a bullish stance on Chevron CVX.
+Someone with a lot of money to spend has taken a bearish stance on Chevron CVX.

 And retail traders should know.